 Besides receiving professional care for relief, there are simple steps you can take at home to get immediate comfort.
 Some lifestyle changes we recommend include:

-Your Fairview, TX DentistThere are many treatments available to relieve TMD pain, but surgery should only be considered if conservative treatments do not work.
+Many treatments are available to relieve TMD pain, but surgical treatments should only be considered if conservative treatments do not work.
 Before discussing whether or not surgery is necessary, your local dentist in Fairview will recommend a conservative holistic approach such as an occlusal splint therapy before suggesting surgery.

-The good news is that Temporomandibular Disorder (TMD) isn’t life-threating, however the various symptoms such as headaches, ringing in the ears, neck and shoulder pain tend to become worse over time if ignored.
+The good news is that temporomandibular disorder (TMD) isn’t life-threatening.
+However, the various symptoms such as headaches, ringing in the ears, neck and shoulder pain tend to worsen over time if ignored.
 If left untreated, it could severely affect your quality of life, your teeth, your overall mood, as well as your ability to sleep.
 Fortunately, if you treat it early on, your symptoms will subside in no time!

-If you have questions at all, or would just like to schedule an appointment with a member of our staff, please don’t hesitate to contact us at (972) 468-1440 or contact our office by leaving us a message.
-We know how frustrating TMJ symptoms can be and that your TMJ disorder is totally unique to you.
-We will provide expert diagnosis and a treatment plan to relieve your symptoms and get your life back on track.
-Our practice is located in Fairview, Texas, and our patients visit us from across the surrounding areas, including Allen, Plano, McKinney, and Lucas.
+If you have questions or would like to schedule an appointment with a member of our staff, please don’t hesitate to contact us at (972) 468-1440 or contact our office by leaving us a message.
+We know how frustrating TMJ symptoms can be and that your TMJ disorder is unique to you.
+We will provide expert diagnosis and a treatment plan to relieve your chronic pain and get your life back on track.
+Our dental office is located in Fairview, Texas, and our patients visit us from across the surrounding areas, including Allen, Plano, McKinney, and Lucas.